NHSDigital/personal-demographics-service-api/karate-tests/README.md

 - `--errors`: if there are any discrepancies between the described schema and the actual schema, Prism will return a 405 error with a description of the issue.
 This will cause our test to fail and the discrepancy will be visible in the test report.
 - `--validate-request false`: a number of our tests intentionally send invalid requests - we're testing the API handles these errors correctly and we don't want Prism to raise errors.
 We do, however, want to make these requests and validate the response schemas.

-To start Prism with the desired config, therefore, execute the following command from the project root (not from the `karate-tests` folder).
+To start Prism with the desired config, execute the following command from the project root (not from the `karate-tests` folder).
-To genereate the JSON file, see that publish command in package.json
+To generate the JSON file, see that publish command in package.json
 ```bash
 prism proxy build/personal-demographics.json ${OAUTH_BASE_URI}/${PDS_BASE_PATH} --errors --validate-request false
 ```